Spacii-AN/Hoddie-password-manager/README.md

 - Categorize and organize passwords by website, application, or service
 - Search functionality to quickly find stored credentials
 - Password strength analysis and recommendations
-- Secure password backup and restore capabilities
+- Secure password backup and restore capabilities (with backup management UI)
 - Auto-lock feature after period of inactivity
 - Master password protection for accessing your password vault